buianhkiet110703/FINAL_TEST/README.md

 ```
 ![image](https://user-images.githubusercontent.com/110837675/201527068-4ffea0be-cbb1-49cc-b762-291a0095f325.png)

-Next, Select feature for X are independent variables, Y is predict variable (dependent), and predict Y base on X. In this dataset, X keep the columns and remove profit column, Y is Profit column.
+Next, Select features for X and Y. Features for X are independent variables.
+Feature for Y is predict variable (dependent).
+Then predict Y based on X. In this dataset, X keeps all the columns but removing profit column.
+Y is the Profit column.

 ```php
 df1= data.drop(['Profit'], axis='columns')
 x= df1.values
 y= data['Profit']
 ```
-Let the model have a good result, we must scaler data about the same range of values 0 and 1.
-I will use MinmaxScaler to  return data X from fourth columnback to the end (from Sales column to order-ship column)  about the same  range of values 0 and 1.
+To make sure that the model have a good result, we must scaler data about the same range of values 0 and 1.
+I will use MinmaxScaler for data X from fourth column to the final column (from Sales column to order-ship column) to return the same range of values 0 and 1.

 ```php
 from sklearn.preprocessing import MinMaxScaler mn= MinMaxScaler(feature_range=(0,1))
 x[:, 4:]= mn.fit_transform(x[:,4:])
 ```
-Then, for columns with word, we have to encode them as numbers because computer only understand numbers, itn't understander word.
-I will use method OnehotEncoder to encode columns have word (Ship Mode, Segment, Region, Category) return number 0 and 1.
+Then, for columns which have words, we have to encode them as numbers because the computer only understands numbers and doesn't understander words.
+I will use method OnehotEncoder to encode columns having words (Ship Mode, Segment, Region, Category) to return the vector matrix which only has number 0 and 1.
 ```php
 from sklearn.compose import make_column_transformer
 from sklearn.preprocessing import OneHotEncoder ohe= make_column_transformer((OneHotEncoder(),[0,1,2,3]), remainder= 'passthrough') x= ohe.fit_transform(x)
 ```
-Next, I will perform split X and Y into 2 sets of train and test( X_train,  X_test,  y_train,  y_test).
-80% data use for training model and 20% data use for testing evaluate result work of model.
+Next, I will split X and Y into 2 sets of train and test( X_train,  X_test,  y_train,  y_test).
+80% data is used for training model and 20% data is used for testing to evaluate the result of model.
 ```php
 from sklearn.model_selection import train_test_split
 X_train, X_test, y_train, y_test = train_test_split(x, y, test_size =0.2, random_state=0)
 ```
 # III.
 Build And Evaluate Model.
-   I will call the model out and transfer the training set into model to it learn and i will evaluate model  on testing set based on criterias 'Mean_square_error, mean_squared_error and score'.
+   I will call the model out and transfer the training set into this model so that the model can learns this traning set.
+Then I will evaluate model  on testing set based on criterias 'Mean_square_error, mean_squared_error and score'.
 For  Mean_square_error, mean_squared_error, The smaller the index, the better the model works.
 Criteria 'score' ,the closer the index to 1, the better the model work.

 ```php
 from sklearn.linear_model import  LinearRegression